Superiority Of Symplectic Methods For Stochastic Hamiltonian System Via Asymptotic Error Distribution: Comparison of symplectic and non-symplectic methods for test equation

-The above proposition compares the error's deviation of symplectic and non-symplectic methods.
-On one hand, the relation \eqref{eq:Cor1} indicates that at the scale $\epsilon/N$, the probability that the error deviates from the mean is smaller for the symplectic method than that for the non-symplectic method.
-On the other hand, the relation \eqref{eq:Cor2} reveals that at the scale $\epsilon$, the probability of the error's deviation from the origin decays exponentially faster for the symplectic method than that for the non-symplecic method.
-In summary, symplectic methods are superior to non-symplectic methods from the perspective of the probabilistic evolution of the error, although they may have the same mean square convergence order.
+The above inequality \eqref{eq:Cor1} compares the error's deviation of symplectic and non-symplectic methods for the test equation \eqref{model_zz}.
+The relation \eqref{eq:Cor2} reveals that at the scale $\epsilon$, the probability of the error's deviation from the zero decays exponentially faster for the symplectic method than that for the non-symplectic method.
+Hence, symplectic methods are superior to non-symplectic methods from the perspective of the asymptotic error distribution, although they may have the same mean square convergence order.